probins/map-make/denopack.md

 * ol 6.4.3 works, but 6.5.0, for example with at/be/es wmts, loads modules but not map tiles; osm/icc/srtm (xyz/wms/tileimage) work however
 * draw move doesn't work properly in current prod; works up to 2.5.2 but not in 2.5.3
 * ch (prob outdated -changed to current)/it (http)/pt (http) don't work
-* formats could be imported/created when needed; ditto mongo
+* formats could be imported/created when needed; ditto mongo.
+Requires going async
+* could split vectors/rasters in addLayer
 * catch errors from all `import()`

 #### OL
 * olView imports vectors whether use them or not
-* format/geometry deps wrong way round
+* format/geometry deps wrong way round; separate read/write
 * PluggableMap not much use any more